Family members mourn after wrong-way driver kills Painesville family in Indiana

 One family member ahead of Rice's vehicle says she was able to avoid being hit, but now is living with the image of the crash she witnessed in her rear view mirror, before running down the toll road trying to free family Rice and the children from the mangled wreckage.

-Family members created a GoFund Me for the pre-teen crash victim.
+Family members created a GoFund Me for Makayla Lanier.
 If you wish to donate, click here.

+A GoFundMe has also been set up to help the family of Denita and Bryson Rice.
+You can click here to visit that site.